 When filing a ticket, the ticketing system will require you to choose an existing subscription.

-When you file your ticket to create a new one, please choose an existing subscription with the same contacts as the ones you'd like to have on your new subscription.
-This will allow us to make sure the appropriate contacts are added to your new subscription.
+When you file your ticket to create a new one, choose an existing subscription with the same contacts as the ones you want on your new subscription.
+This will allow Acquia to make sure the appropriate contacts are added to your new subscription.

-Ensure that you identify any issue that could prevent Acquia from accessing your website for troubleshooting purposes.
+Ensure you identify any issue that could prevent Acquia from accessing your website for troubleshooting purposes.

-After closing a ticket, you may be offered a brief satisfaction survey which allows you to rate your experience as Good or Bad.
+After closing a ticket, you may receive a brief satisfaction survey to rate your experience as Good or Bad.
 The survey also includes an opportunity for you to provide a comment regarding the ticket.